 The Company does not record an operating lease ROU asset and corresponding lease liability for leases with an initial term of twelve months or less and recognizes lease expense for these leases as incurred over the lease term.
-As of March 31, 2020, the Company had only one operating lease, which was for its headquarters office in Newtown, Pennsylvania upon the adoption date.
-As of March 31, 2020, the Company has not entered into any additional lease arrangements.
+The Company had only one operating lease, which was for its headquarters office in Newtown, Pennsylvania upon the adoption date.
+As of June 30, 2020, the Company has not entered into any additional lease arrangements, but did modify the existing lease arrangement.
 Operating lease ROU assets and operating lease liabilities are recognized upon the adoption date based on the present value of lease payments over the lease term.
 The Company does not have a public credit rating and as such used a corporate yield with a "CCC" rating by S&P Capital IQ with a term commensurate with the term of its lease as its incremental borrowing rate in determining the present value of lease payments.
 Lease expense is recognized on a straight-line basis over the lease term.
-The Company's lease arrangement does not have lease and non-lease components which are to be accounted for separately.
-As of March 31, 2020, approximately \$0.2 million of the Company's operating lease ROU asset had been amortized (see Note 6).
+The Company's lease arrangement does not have lease and non-lease components which are to be accounted for separately (see Note 6).